Delayed Memory Unit: Modelling Temporal Dependency Through Delay Gate: Experimental Results

 \section{Experimental Results}

-In this section, we assess the performance of the proposed DMU on real-world temporal classification tasks.
-Furthermore, we compare the DMU's efficacy against other leading baseline models to underscore its advantages.
+In this section, we evaluate the performance of the proposed DMU on real-world temporal classification tasks.
+We demonstrate the superiority of the proposed DMU by comparing its efficacy against other SOTA baseline models.